 Dr Nighat is a family GP specialising in women’s health and family planning.
 She is based in Buckinghamshire and is able to consult fluently with patients in Urdu and Punjabi which brings a great deal of trust from her community.
-Nighat is a medical educator and provides teaching to local trainee GPs as well as at National conferences.
-She works as an outreach clinician, meeting with doctors, nurses, community teams and residents to discuss the unmet health needs for Pakistani communities who are less likely to engage with health professionals.
+Nighat is a medical educator and provides teaching to local trainee GPs as well as at National and International conferences.

 Dr Nighat is incredibly relaxed and confident on camera and is keen to build on a media career as an expert GP whilst remaining authentic to her values as a British Pakistani, Muslim woman and mother navigating and uniting the different cultures in a positive way.
 She has integrity, substance, humanity and style and approaches life with humour.

 CONTACT US ABOUT Nighat